SridharaDasu/MuColCalHits/README.md

 ln -s /nfs_scratch/dasu/MuonCollider/mucoll-benchmarks/edm4hep/mumu_H_bb_3TeV_sim_edm4hep.root .
 ```

-* in case you are running on personal machine, use:
+* in case you are running on personal machine, noting you need lots of space on your disk, you can use:

 ```
 scp <your_hep.wisc.edu_user_name>@login04.hep.wisc.edu:/nfs_scratch/dasu/MuonCollider/mucoll-benchmarks/edm4hep/mumi_000_edm4hep.root .